Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/08-dsp-library/README.md

 The `system_settings.h` files is a standard header file that defines the constants used in this project.
 It includes the header file "<adf.h>".
 This is the Adaptive Data Flow (ADF) header file, which provides the classes used for specifying graphs.
 It also includes the FIR Filter kernel's header file, `fir_sr_sym_graph.hpp`.

-The design itself it implemented in `fir_graph.h`.
+The design itself is implemented in `fir_graph.h`.
 A graph is used to define elements and the connections between them that make up the design.
-We will go over some of the key aspects of this file.
+Some of the key aspects of this file are mentioned below.

 ```C++
 using namespace adf